leme-cosmo/abhilash_sw/_posts/2019-12-31-reddit-jokes.md

 I started with very basic approach to find if the given joke is already submitted.
 If the given joke matched exactly, character for character, with already submitted joke then it's a repost.
 So, even if one of the character is here or there, the logic will not find it as duplicate.
 So according to this basic approach, all the four jokes in the example will be considered as different joke.

-{% include figure image_path="/assets/images/r_jokes/repetition_basic.png" alt="n_jokes_month" caption="Total of 1508 jokes were reposted character for character at least once." %}
+{% include figure image_path="/assets/images/r_jokes/repetition_basic.png" alt="basic" caption="Total of 3562 jokes were repeated, character for character, at least once." %}

- Even then, I found that there are 1.93% (1508) of the jokes are reposted character for character at least once.
+Even then, I found that there are 4.46% (3562) of the jokes are repeated character for character at least once.
 That's a staggering number.
 But the approach is definitely flawed as one can see from the example.
 So, I needed an approach which can take care of small variations.